Ukraine presses on with counteroffensive; Russia uses drones

 Russia’s loss of the eastern city of Lyman, which it had been using as a transport and logistics hub, is a new blow to the Kremlin as it seeks to escalate the war by illegally annexing four regions of Ukraine and heightening threats to use nuclear force.

 Russian President Vladimir Putin’s land grab has threatened to push the conflict to a dangerous new level.
-It also prompted Ukraine to formally apply for NATO membership, a bid that won backing Sunday from nine central and eastern European NATO members fearful that Russia’s aggression could eventually target them, too.
+It also prompted Ukraine to formally apply for fast-track NATO membership.

 Ukrainian President Volodymyr Zelenskyy announced Sunday that his forces now control Lyman: “As of 12:30 p.m.
 (0930 GMT) Lyman is cleared fully.
 Thank you to our militaries, our warriors,” he said in a video address.